 Let’s find out why UX matters.
 In fact, it’s easy: the more hospitably you treat your guests, the better they treat you in response, and the better things they say about you.
 To paraphrase an old rule — the more user-friendly your product is for your customers, the more eager they will be to buy your products and services, and the better the reputation they will create for your brand.

-We have previously published tips to improve UX in general and usability tips for eCommerce websites in particular.
-Also our checklist for website usability testing will be useful to define what improvements to user experience your site requires, exactly.
+Our website development services company has previously published tips to improve UX in general and usability tips for eCommerce websites in particular.
+Also, our checklist for website usability testing will be useful to define what improvements to user experience your site requires, exactly.

 Reasons why user experience matters